2D inverse problem with a Foliation Condition: Sobolev spaces and the scattering calculus

-And right quantization could be defined in the same way by replacing $a(z,\zeta)$ by $a(z',\zeta)$, and the space of operators we obtain is unchanged.
 Both the space of symbols and that of pseudodifferential operators increase with respect to $m,l$.
-This family of spaces $\Psi^{*,*}_{sc}(\R^n)$ forms a filtered $*-$algebra under the composition and taking adjoints relative to the Euclidean metric, i.e.
+This family of spaces $\Psi^{*,*}_{sc}(\R^n)$ forms a filtered $*-$algebra under the composition and taking adjoints relative to the Euclidean metric, i.e.,

 and

 The next important notion is the principal symbol.
 For $A \in \Psi^{m,l}_{sc}$, its principal symbol is the equivalence class of $a$ in $S^{m,l}/S^{m-1,l-1}$ where $a$ is the symbol whose left quantization is $A$.
 This equivalence class captures the behaviour and properties of $A$ modulo lower order operators.
 We say $A \in \Psi^{m,l}_{sc}(\R^n)$ is elliptic if its principal symbol is invertible in the sense that there exists $b \in S^{-m,-l}$ such that $ab-1 \in S^{-1,-1}$.
 Whether $b$ exists or not does not depend on the choice of representative of $a$ in that class.
 When $A$ is elliptic, the standard parametrix construction gives us $B \in \Psi^{-m,-l}_{sc}(\R^n)$ such that $AB-\Id \in \Psi^{-\infty,-\infty}_{sc}(\R^n)$, which means the error term operator has a Schwartz function on $\R^{2n}$ as its Schwartz kernel.
 Hence $R:=AB-\Id$ mapping $H^{s,r}$ to $H^{s-m,r-l}$ is compact for any $s,r,m,l$, with $H^{s,r}$ defined in the Sobolev space section.
 Compactness and parametrix construction together gives Fredholm property of elliptic operator $A$.
 That is, it has closed range, finite dimensional kernel and cokernel, with following estimate for any $N$: